 The next morning we woke up to a screaming forecast about how bad the roads were north of us so we decided to stay put another day.
 I tried the truck and lo and behold, no check engine light.
 I had spent some time reading up on the effects of bad gas and reading the bulletin the mechanic in Sabetha had told us about.
 Bad gas will cause the engine light to turn on but it will go off after some driving and an eight hour rest for the engine to move to a full retest next start up.
 If the bad gas has worked its way through the check engine light will go off and not come back on.
 I concluded it probably was bad gas, and we probably could have done without the valve change but it had not been too expensive, it should have been done anyway due to the bulletin, and it was done now so I felt good about that.
 We had no more issues with the check engine light the rest of the trip.
 That was a good thing because we had enough to cope with.

 We departed Sunday morning fretting about a forecast of low probability for freezing rain but ready to push on for Fargo.
 The roads were great, basically dry.
 Still, the sky had a funny heavy look as we got further north so we pulled into a rest stop with WIFI and I checked the forecast.
-I was horrified to find the slight chance of freezing rain had morphed into yet another full fledged winter weather advisory and by the radar, it would be race to see if we got into Fargo or got storm stayed somewhere on the interstate.
+I was horrified to find the slight chance of freezing rain had morphed into yet another full fledged winter weather advisory and by the radar.
+It would be a race to see if we got into Fargo or got storm stayed somewhere on the interstate.
 As it was, we rolled into the Fargo Flying J with the wind howling and snow flying.
-We spent the night boon docking there and it was freezing cold even with the propane furnace going full speed.
-We don’t boondocks at a Flying J very often but it sure is nice to have such a stop when you need it and that is why we keep our Flying J reward card and buy their gas when we can.
+We spent the night boondocking there and it was freezing cold even with the propane furnace going full speed.
+We don’t boondock at a Flying J very often but it sure is nice to have such a stop when you need it.
+That is why we keep our Flying J reward card and buy their gas when we can.

 We awoke to more bad news at 7:00am.
 The storm system to the north had moved on but a new third system was just descending on Fargo from the southwest.
 We scrambled to get ready and drove out.
 We had to get five miles out of town to get ahead of this new foul weather system.
 We crept out of the truck stop and slipped and slid our way onto the interstate.
 The ramp down was ghastly.
-It took everything I had to keep us from going off the ramp.
+It took everything I had to keep us from going off the ramp even with just letting the truck roll, foot off the gas pedal ding a lot of braking.
 The interstate itself was just wet but visibility was very poor and we crept along at 40 mph until we got out of town.
 We were not being passed by anyone, the roads were that bad.
 I really appreciated our high quality Hankook winter tires and the truck’s four wheel drive for that few miles!
 One of the nice things about being in North Dakota is these folks know all about winter driving and know how to deal with snow and sleet.
-They slow down, way down, and actually drive to conditions so I felt safe and didn’t worry about a yahoo rear ending me.
+They slow down, way down, and actually drive to conditions so I felt safe and I didn’t worry about a yahoo rear ending me.